TechOgede/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 9 sets hello permissions to -rwxr-x-wx
-Script 10 sets hello permissions using a reference Script 11 sets permissions for files and directories recursively
+Script 10 sets hello permissions using a reference Script 11 sets permissions for files and directories recursively Script 12 creates a directory with permissions specified